matthewsides/Project02/README.md

 #### Control Structures

-Control structures essentially relating to if, for, while, switch, etc. Here is a sample if statement with else u sed in the project and a do/while encasing the if statement (though not visible in the below screen shot since it evelopes the whole code not just the below snippet):
+Control structures essentially relating to if, for, while, switch, etc. Here is a sample if statement with else used in the project and a do/while encasing the if statement (though not visible in the below screen shot since it evelopes the whole code not just the below snippet):

 ![Alt text](https://github.com/matthewsides/Project02-HigherorLowerGame/blob/master/controlstatementif.png?raw=true "Optional Title")